Do You Have Knee Tendinitis?

 Although osteoarthritis worsens with time, sufferers experience periods of flare-ups and remission.
 Symptoms include increased pain with use throughout the day, joint stiffness, swelling, and tenderness.
 Patients often experience grinding, clicking, locking or feelings that the knee may give out.
 Movement of the joint can be limited and deformity may occur over time as bones become damaged.

-Cold compression wraps, anti-inflammatory medications, and cortisone injections can reduce pain and inflammation.
+Cold compression wraps, anti-inflammatory medications, and anti-inflammatory injections can reduce pain and inflammation.
 As discussed early, a recent study has called into question the benefit of arthroscopic surgery and you should discuss your options with a physician before making any decisions about surgery.

 If osteoarthritis pain cannot be managed by these methods, surgical options may be considered; knee arthroscopy, tibial osteotomy or knee replacement surgery, depending on your injury.
 For more information on knee osteoarthritis, click here (mendmyknee.com) and follow the links on the left.